The one where Rory and the Doctor nearly had a dick-measuring contest.

 - We Can Rule Together: After learning he's a Time Lord, Rosanna suggests the Doctor help her build a new society on Earth.
 The Doctor refuses due to awkward interspecies issues ("Think of the children")... and because she kills people.

-- Well-Intentioned Extremist: Calvierri's intention, to save her race and her family, is rather understandable and sympathetic.
-The way she goes about it on the other hand...
+- Well-Intentioned Extremist: Rosanna Calvierri's intention is to save her species and her family.
+It's rather understandable and sympathetic.
+The way she goes about it, on the other hand, means she's a villain.

-- What the Fu Are You Doing?: Rory trying to threaten a skilled swordsman by madly swinging a broom around.
+- What the Fu Are You Doing?: Rory trying to threaten a skilled swordsman by madly swinging a broom around, while making lightsaber noises no less.

 - What the Hell, Hero?: Two for the Doctor this time.